 Mr. Warner has tried eighteen cases to jury verdict in Federal Courts and has argued six cases before the United States Courts of Appeals.
-Prior to joining King & Spalding, he served as both an Assistant United States Attorney and a Judge Advocate with the United States Navy.
+Prior to joining King & Spalding, he served three years as an Assistant United States Attorney and five years as a Judge Advocate in the United States Navy.
 In those capacities, he litigated more than 400 cases through pleadings, motions and verdict, as both government and defense counsel.
 His cases include bribery and illegal gratuities charges, violent crimes and weapons offenses, complex international money laundering and drug trafficking conspiracies, environmental offenses, mail and wire fraud, tax fraud, identity fraud, sexual assault and child solicitation offenses, and military hazing charges.
-In two cases, Mr. Warner as lead counsel obtained the imposition of a life sentence after a jury trial for the leader of complex interstate drug trafficking and money laundering conspiracies.
+In two cases as an Assistant U.S. Attorney, Mr. Warner as lead counsel obtained guilty verdicts at jury trial and the imposition of life sentences after a jury trial for the leaders of complex interstate drug trafficking and money laundering conspiracies.
 From February to August of 2012, Mr. Warner was also one of three federal prosecutors responsible for the national investigation leading to the apprehension and confessions of serial killer Israel Keyes.